spiritedtechie/spiritedtechie.com/collections/_posts/2023-08-25-data-transform-with-an-llm.md

 TLDR: The transform to CSV worked!
 I needed a prompt with one-shot examples to guide the LLM in places.

 ### Pass 1:
-Dump a full version of the JSON in the prompt context.
+I dumped a full version of the JSON in the prompt context.
 It looked like [this](https://github.com/spiritedtechie/weather-sage/blob/main/api/data/met_office/sample_forecast_data.json){:target="_blank"} - you can see it has many days of data.

 However, there is an immediate problem: many rows were missing along with columns - this was due to token limitations (4,096 tokens for gpt-3.5-turbo).
 I suspect gpt-3.5 returns its best effort under these circumstances.